 The chair and desk themselves may not be the only things that can place strain on the body.
 If an average person works in an office and spends the majority of their time looking at a computer, pain in the neck can be from sitting too high or sitting too low.
 The pressure that’s placed on the neck muscles when sitting at the incorrect angle can be surprising and may cause a variety of health issues.
 Just a forty-five-degree bend in the neck results in up to fifty pounds of gravitational force placed on the muscles in the neck.

 For many people who sit behind a desk for countless hours, the standing desk is a very attractive option.
 These desks claim they can relieve neck and back pain and improve posture, while also increasing productivity.
+Our chiropractors in Bentonville have the option to use a sitting or standing desk.
 Since standing desks are still relatively new, more evidence is needed to determine all of the health benefits you can expect from making the switch and the advantages of standing during the workday, as opposed to sitting.

 What Do We Know About the Potential Health Benefits of Standing Desks?